MatiasGonta/sunshine-weather/README.md

 - Real-time weather updates.
 - Search history to keep track of previous searches.
 - Detailed weather information including temperature, humidity, wind speed, and description.
+- Styles written following the BEM (Block Element Modifier) methodology for a more scalable structure and maintenance.
 - Responsive design for a seamless experience on different devices.

 ## Technologies Used